Python-Test-Engineer/django-jpn/NOTES.md

 <br>
 And I will be using NOTES.md/NOTES.html for this talk so you can follow along with me.
-There will repitition of some information between my NOTES and the NOTEBOOKS to clarify matters.
+There will repetition of some information between my NOTES and the NOTEBOOKS to clarify matters.

-The talk will be mostly code walkthroughs with notebooks that have a lot of comments for clarification.
+The talk will be mostly code walkthroughs with notebooks that have a lot of comments for completeness and clarification.

+The repo is a mini-workshop effectively for future reference.

 ## Who am I?